Harold K. Bengsch Award

 Perhaps no single individual has had a bigger impact on public health in Greene County than Harold K. Bengsch.
 Harold worked for the Springfield-Greene County Health Department for 45 years, serving as director for 20 years, before retiring in 2004.
 He lived SGCHD’s mission to Protect and improve community health through education, collaboration and prevention.

-He has since moved across the street to serve as the Greene County Western District Commissioner, a role that he continues today.
+He moved across the street to serve as the Greene County Western District Commissioner, before retiring in 2020.
 Harold has always understood the value of collaborative approaches, even before the words public health system or collective impacts were commonplace.

 In recognition of Harold’s significant impact, the Springfield-Greene County Health Department has created the Harold K. Bengsch Award to honor Harold’s unwavering belief in the value of collaboration and cross-sector approaches.
 The public health system works best when people across our community—healthcare professionals to community leaders and anyone in between—collaborate to improve the health of our community.